minnojs/minno-time/src/js/extensions/dscore/README.md

 There are several settings options for the scorer that would be covered here:

 * AnalyzedVar -    Which variable to analyze.
 Defaulted to 'latency'.
 * ErrorVar -       Which variable indicates if the trial is an error trial.
 Defaulted to 'score'.
 1 is error, 0 no 								   error.
-Make sure that this variable corresponde to the variable used in the API engine.
+Make sure that this variable correspond to the variable used in the API engine.
 Example:

 in the settings: